stacklane/docs/🗄/Article/endpoints/mustache.md

 - Inline `<script>` elements become a CSP hash source.
 - Inline `<style>` elements become a CSP hash source.

+## Restrictions

+- Inline style attributes `style="..."` are not allowed.
+- Inline JavaScript via attributes `onclick="..."`, etc, are not allowed.

 ## Custom Declarations

 Include the following tag anywhere in the body: